matthoendorf/alias-open-source/README.md

 ## API Documentation

 For detailed information about the API endpoints, request/response formats, and usage examples, please refer to the [API Documentation](API.md).

-### Still to implement

-The following helper functions are intentionally left blank as they require integration with your database and server logic.
-You must complete them before the pipeline will run end-to-end:

-* **getGroupValue** (`helpers/cross-duplicate-utils.js`) – returns and increments the next group index for a question when no duplicates are found
-* **getOtherResponsesFromSurvey** (`helpers/cross-duplicate-utils.js`) – fetches existing answers for the same survey from your database
-* **batchedResponse** (`helpers/cross-duplicate-utils.js`) – POST a chunk of responses to `identify-duplicates.js` and return metrics for each response